postgrespro/pg_probackup/Documentation.md

 - decompression is always done on *backup_host*.

 >NOTE: You can improse [additional restrictions](https://man.openbsd.org/OpenBSD-current/man8/sshd.8#AUTHORIZED_KEYS_FILE_FORMAT) on ssh settings to protect the system in the event of account compromise.

+### Setting up PTRACK Backups

+Backup mode PTACK can be used only on Postgrespro Standart and Postgrespro Enterprise installations or patched vanilla PostgreSQL.
+Links to ptrack patches can be found [here](https://github.com/postgrespro/pg_probackup#ptrack-support).

+If you are going to use PTRACK backups, complete the following additional steps:

+- Set the parameter `ptrack_enable` to `on`.
+- Grant the rights to execute `ptrack` functions to the *backup* role **in every database** of the cluster:

+        GRANT EXECUTE ON FUNCTION pg_catalog.pg_ptrack_clear() TO backup;
+        GRANT EXECUTE ON FUNCTION pg_catalog.pg_ptrack_get_and_clear(oid, oid) TO backup;

+- The *backup* role must have access to all the databases of the cluster.

 ## Usage